ci4rail/docs/README.md

 pip3 install pre-commit
 ```

-### Do Every new Checkout

-After each fresh checkout of this repository it is required to setup pre-commit as pre-commit hook by executing the following command:
+Install pre-commit hooks in repository:
 ```
 pre-commit install
 ```

+> Note: After each fresh checkout of a repository `pre-commit install` has to be repeated.

 ## How to Change Documentation Content
 The repository contains a lot of stuff, but only a view directories are required for documentation adaption: